 Ted Mathias focuses on trying patent cases.
-In just the last year, he tried two cases to judgment and served as lead counsel in a case involving 33 patents that favorably settled on the eve of trial.
+In the last two years, he tried two cases to judgment and served as lead counsel in a case involving 33 patents that settled favorably on the eve of trial.
 Ted has litigated patent cases and handled successful appeals to the Federal Circuit in the areas of medical devices, pharmaceuticals, mechanical devices, e-commerce and software.
 Clients frequently turn to him for guidance on patent remedies and competition issues that arise in connection with patent disputes.

 Ted has served as lead counsel in commercial disputes and litigated sham litigation, standards setting, patent pooling and IP licensing issues, other Sherman Act claims, insurance coverage and environmental claims.
 In addition to major trial work, he has represented clients in private dispute resolution proceedings, mediations and government investigations concerning antitrust, unfair competition, false advertising and Internet privacy issues.

 - Chair of the § 102/103 Subcommittee of the American Bar Association's Intellectual Property Litigation Section

 - Former Chair of the Willful Infringement Subcommittee of the American Bar Association's Intellectual Property Litigation Section